-In the past, many people have been advised that simply leaving their property and returning to the UK will erase their responsibility and end their nightmare.
+In the past, many people with interest-only mortgages have been advised that simply leaving their property and returning to the UK will erase their responsibility and end their nightmare.
 This is not the case and can have serious consequences for the homeowner.

 “Can I be pursued in the UK?” – Rob, Stirling